 - the cost of the membrane used

-In case of synthetic bone graft materials, costs are calculated per gram, while in the case of the membrane, calculation of costs is based on the amount or area.
+In the case of synthetic bone graft materials, costs are calculated per gram, while in the case of the membrane, the calculation of costs is based on the amount or area.

 Different types and costs of dental bone grafting:

-- Sinus lift: During this procedure, the dental surgeon lifts the sinuses and inserts the dental bone-graft material between the jaw bone and the sinuses.
-The surgical cost of a sinus lift is calculated per jaw side and the dental bone grafting costs based on the amount of necessary units to fill up the bone.
-The operating costs of a sinus lift are 377 £/jaw side.
-The bone replacement material (bone of animal origin or syntetic bone) costs 75 £/unit.
+- Sinus lift: During this procedure, the dental surgeon lifts the sinuses and inserts the dental bone graft material between the jaw bone and the sinuses.
+The surgical cost of a sinus lift is calculated per jaw side and the dental bone grafting costs are based on the number of necessary units to fill up the bone.
+The operating costs of a sinus lift are 377 £/jaw sides.
+The bone replacement material (bone of animal origin or synthetic bone) costs 75 £/unit.

 - Vertical/horizontal bone grafting: Increasing/extending of the jaw bone by jaw bone-spreading.
 Here, we calculate the costs per necessary unit to ensure enough bone for an implant.
 One unit costs 75 £.
 For example, if two units are necessary for a position for implantation, the costs are 150 £ in total.